Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/02-aie_application_creation.md

       ![missing image](images/aie_app_graph.png)

-10. Open the file `kernels/kernels.cc` to see what function will be implemented in the kernels.
-You can see that this is a simple operation which is doing the sum of the real and imaginary parts of the input to create the real part of the output and the subtraction the real and imaginary part of the input to create the imaginary part of the output.
+10. Open the file `kernels/kernels.cc` to see what function the kernels implement.
+You can see that this is a simple operation which does the sum of the real and imaginary parts of the input to create the real part of the output and the subtraction of the real and imaginary part of the input to create the imaginary part of the output.

-      ```
+      ```cpp
       void simple(adf::input_buffer<cint16> & in, adf::output_buffer<cint16> & out) {
         cint16 c1, c2;
         cint16* inItr = in.data();